searchspring-implementations/.github/profile/README.md

 The build process utilizes [Webpack](https://webpack.js.org/) to create the Snap bundle file(s).
 The number of files will depend on the complexity of the codebase and the code splitting configuration.

 ### Sync Recommendations Templates
+> ⚠️ This step occurs only on push actions triggered by the `production` branch.

 Any recommendations templates found in the project will be synchronized to the SMC by using the `snapfu recs sync` command.
 This happens only on the `production` branch.

 ### E2E Tests
+> ⚠️ This step occurs on push actions to any branch *except* for the `production` branch.

 End-to-end tests are run using [Cypress](https://www.cypress.io/).
 Each site should at a minimum run core tests of the build - additional tests can be added as needed.
 The tests are located in the `/tests/cypress/integration` directory.

 ### Lighthouse Testing
+> ⚠️ This step occurs for all pull request triggered actions.

 Lighthouse testing is run using [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci).
 Lighthouse testing is to be used to try to determine if any performance, SEO or accessibility metrics have changed.
 The test HTML document can be found in `/tests/lighthouse/public/lighthouse.html`.

+### Create Tag
+> ⚠️ This step occurs only for push actions triggered by the `production` branch.
+Tags in the repository should never be removed or added manually.
+Additionally, the value of `searchspring.version` in `package.json` should never be modified manually.

+A new Github tag will be pushed to the repository during this step.
+The new tag version is determined firstly by the value of `searchspring.version` in `package.json` and secondly by the existence of tags at that version.
+If a tag does not yet exist for `searchspring.version` it will be created (eg. `0.43.0`) - if one does exist, the tag version is *revision* incremented (eg. `0.43.0-1`).
 ### Upload to CDN
 After all other steps have completed, the bundle build files (`/dist` directory) and public files (`/public` directory) are pushed up to the Searchspring CDN (content delivery network) and the appropriate paths are invalidated (to clear the edge caching).